plone/training/solr-training/a-fancy-custom-search-page.rst

 The suggest (did you mean ...) feature is well known from popular search engines.
 It is integrated into Solr as a component which needs to be enabled and configured.
-Here is an example configuration which works with collective solr.
+Here is an example configuration which works with collective.solr.
 If you change it stick to the names of the parameters and handlers.

 The JSON view of Plone can be called with this URL: